-The CoC is responsible for the planning and implementation of a comprehensive system to address the needs of the homeless population and subpopulations and persons experiencing a housing crisis within its geographic area.
+The CoC is responsible for the planning and implementation of a comprehensive system to address the needs of the homeless population and subpopulations and people experiencing a housing crisis within its geographic area.
 The Plan will include long-range strategies as well as action steps to implement the Plan, periodically evaluating and updating the plan to assure its effectiveness.

 In June 2017, the Board approved the Eastern Pennsylvania Continuum of Care: Five-Year Strategic Plan to Reduce and End Homelessness, 2017-2021.
-The primary goal of this strategic plan is a 50% reduction in the
+The primary goal of this strategic plan is a 50% reduction in the number of people experiencing homelessness throughout the CoC by 2021.
+Due to the differing needs of the population and the resources available to assist them, the CoC has identified additional goals, largely organized around key subpopulations: those experiencing chronic homelessness, Veterans, families with children, and unaccompanied youth.